xNuclearSquirrel/SquirrelCast-Public/manuals/receiving-telemetry-from-elrs-backpack-over-wifi.md

 ## Flash the master branch

-At the time of writing, this feature is available on the `master` branch and is not yet part of the stable Backpack release used for this guide.
-To use it now, flash the newest `master` build to the TX backpack.
+~~At the time of writing, this feature is available on the `master` branch and is not yet part of the stable Backpack release used for this guide.
+To use it now, flash the newest `master` build to the TX backpack.~~ The feature has been merged and is present in the ERLS Backpack versions  ```>1.5.7```!

 1. Open **ExpressLRS Configurator**.
-2. Open **Settings** and enable **Expert Mode**.
-3. Select **Backpack** in the left-side menu.
+2. Select **Backpack** in the left-side menu.\
-4. Change **Git branches** to `master`.
+3. Select Firmware version ```1.5.7``` or greater.
-5. Select your TX backpack target.
+4. Select your TX backpack target.
-6. Set the Backpack Home Wi-Fi **SSID** and **password** to your home network or phone hotspot.
+5. Set the Backpack Home Wi-Fi **SSID** and **password** to your home network or phone hotspot.
-7. Flash that build to the backpack.
+6. Flash that build to the backpack.

 <p float="left">
   <img src="images/elrs-expert-mode.png" alt="ExpressLRS Configurator with Expert Mode enabled" width="35%" />